-- Challenging, meaningful assignments.
+- Challenging and meaningful assignments.

-- Evaluations on each assignment through written feedback, oral feedback (audio) or video feedback.
+- Evaluations on each assignment through written feedback, oral feedback (audio), or video feedback.

 - “While we teach, we learn.”
 (Seneca, Roman philosopher) Students become teachers!
-Studies show that students learn best when they are asked to teach; therefore, during each class students will be asked to put together a presentation, video or share something that they learned and explain it to the class.
+Studies show that students learn best when they are asked to teach; therefore, during each class students will be asked to put together a presentation, video, or share something that they learned and explain it to the class.